javaee/jms-spec/pages/JMSListener2.md

 ### Specifying the queue or topic

-The <tt>@JMSListener</tt> method annotation must always be supplied (except in the special case of the <tt>onMessage</tt> method of a <tt>MessageListener</tt>).
+The `@JMSListener` method annotation must always be supplied (except in the special case of the `onMessage` method of a `MessageListener`).
 It designates (1) the method as being a listener callback method and optionally (2) the destination from which messages are to be received and (3) whether the specified destination is a queue or topic.

-The <tt>lookup</tt> attribute may be used to specify the JNDI name of the queue or topic.
-This corresponds to the existing EJB 3.2 activation property <tt>destinationLookup</tt>.
+The `lookup` attribute may be used to specify the JNDI name of the queue or topic.
+This corresponds to the existing EJB 3.2 activation property `destinationLookup`.
 <br/>
  @JMSListener(lookup="java:global/Trades", type=JMSListener.Type.Topic)
 <br/>
-The <tt>@JMSListener</tt> method annotation also has a mandatory attribute <tt>type</tt>.
+The `@JMSListener` method annotation also has a mandatory attribute `type`.
 This must be used to specify whether the destination is a queue or topic.
-This corresponds to the existing EJB 3.2 activation property <tt>destinationType</tt>, though the attribute is an enumerated type rather than a <tt>String</tt>.
+This corresponds to the existing EJB 3.2 activation property `destinationType`, though the attribute is an enumerated type rather than a `String`.

 <table> <tr style="background-color:#f8f8f8;"> <td style="text-align:left;">
 <b>Issue I11:</b> Deleted
 </td></tr></table>

 <table> <tr style="background-color:#f8f8f8;"> <td style="text-align:left;">
-<b>Issue I12:</b> The EJB and Java EE specifications currently define a number of other ways of  defining the destination used by the MDB, such as by setting the <tt>mappedName</tt> attribute of the <tt>@MessageDriven</tt> annotation.
+<b>Issue I12:</b> The EJB and Java EE specifications currently define a number of other ways of  defining the destination used by the MDB, such as by setting the `mappedName` attribute of the `@MessageDriven` annotation.
 The specification will need to clarify the override order used if the destination is specified in multiple ways.
 </td></tr></table>

 <table> <tr style="background-color:#f8f8f8;"> <td style="text-align:left;">
-<b>Issue I13:</b> Is it right that the  <tt>@JMSListener</tt> attribute <tt>"type"</tt> is mandatory,?
-The existing EJB 3.2 activation property <tt>destinationType</tt> does not define a default value.
-Should it remain optional, in which case should the specification designate a default value when  <tt>@JMSListener</tt> is used?
+<b>Issue I13:</b> Is it right that the  `@JMSListener` attribute `"type"` is mandatory,?
+The existing EJB 3.2 activation property `destinationType` does not define a default value.
+Should it remain optional, in which case should the specification designate a default value when  `@JMSListener` is used?
 </td></tr></table>

 ### Specifying the connection factory

-The existing <tt>@JMSConnectionFactory</tt> annotation may be used to specify the JNDI name of the connection factory used to receive messages.This corresponds to the existing EJB 3.2 activation property <tt>connectionFactoryLookup</tt>.
+The existing `@JMSConnectionFactory` annotation may be used to specify the JNDI name of the connection factory used to receive messages.This corresponds to the existing EJB 3.2 activation property `connectionFactoryLookup`.
 <br/>
  @JMSConnectionFactory("java:global/MyCF")
 <br/>
-Note that <tt>@JMSConnectionFactory</tt> is an existing annotation which is currently used to configure the connection factory used to create an injected <tt>JMSContext</tt> object.
+Note that `@JMSConnectionFactory` is an existing annotation which is currently used to configure the connection factory used to create an injected `JMSContext` object.
 It better to reuse this annotation than have two very similar annotations.

 ### Specifying the acknowledgement mode when using bean-managed transactions

-The existing <tt>@Acknowledge</tt> annotation may be used to specify the acknowledgement mode that will be used if bean-managed transaction demarcation is used.
+The existing `@Acknowledge` annotation may be used to specify the acknowledgement mode that will be used if bean-managed transaction demarcation is used.
-This corresponds to the existing EJB 3.2 activation property <tt>acknowledgeMode</tt>.
+This corresponds to the existing EJB 3.2 activation property `acknowledgeMode`.
 <br/>
  @Acknowledge(Acknowledge.Mode.DUPS_OK_ACKNOWLEDGE)
 <br/>
-The acknowledgement mode is specified using an enumerated type <tt>Acknowledge.Mode</tt>, which is a nested type of the <tt>Acknowledge</tt> annotation.
+The acknowledgement mode is specified using an enumerated type `Acknowledge.Mode`, which is a nested type of the `Acknowledge` annotation.

 ### Specifying durable topic subscriptions

-If the MDB is being used to consume messages from a topic, three further annotations are available: <tt>@SubscriptionDurability</tt>, <tt>@SubscriptionName</tt> and <tt>@ClientId</tt>.
-These correspond to the EJB 3.2 activation properties  <tt>subscriptionDurability</tt>, <tt>subscriptionName</tt> and <tt>clientId</tt>.
+If the MDB is being used to consume messages from a topic, three further annotations are available: `@SubscriptionDurability`, `@SubscriptionName` and `@ClientId`.
+These correspond to the EJB 3.2 activation properties  `subscriptionDurability`, `subscriptionName` and `clientId`.
 <br/>
  @MessageDriven
  public class MyMessageBean implements JMSMessageDrivenBean {